 We are a multinational, science-based pharmaceutical company.
-We develop, manufacture and market Rx and OTC pharmaceutical products primarily in the United States, Canada and Israel.
-Our primary focus includes semi-solids formulations, such as creams and ointments and other dosage forms such as liquids, capsules and tablets, in the dermatological and topical, cardiovascular, neuropsychiatric and anti-inflammatory therapeutic categories.
+We develop, manufacture, and market Rx and OTC pharmaceutical products primarily in the U.S., Canada, Israel, and Japan.
+Our primary focus includes semi-solids formulations, such as creams and ointments and other dosage forms such as liquids, capsules, and tablets, in the dermatological and topical, cardiovascular, neuropsychiatric, and anti-inflammatory therapeutic categories.

-We operate principally through three entities: Taro Israel, and two of its subsidiaries (including indirect), Taro Pharmaceuticals Inc. ("Taro Canada") and Taro U.S.A.
-The principal activities and primary product lines of these subsidiaries may be summarized as follows:
+We operate principally through Taro Israel and its following subsidiaries (including indirect): Taro Pharmaceuticals Inc. ("Taro Canada"), Taro U.S.A., and those entities relating to the Alchemee business, including Alchemee LLC, The Proactiv Company KK, and The Proactiv Company Corporation (collectively, "Taro Proactiv").
+The principal activities and primary product lines of Taro Israel and these subsidiaries may be summarized as follows:

 Entity Principal Activities Primary Product Lines Taro Israel Manufactures more than 100 finished dosage form pharmaceutical products for sale in Israel and for export Produces APIs used in the manufacture of finished dosage form pharmaceutical products Markets and distributes both proprietary and generic products in the local Israeli market Performs research and development Dermatology: Rx and OTC semi-solid (creams, ointments, lotions, foams and gels) and liquid products Cardiology and Neurology: Prescription oral dosage products Analgesics, Rx and OTC oral dosage products Central Nervous System (CNS) - Rx oral dosage products Allergy (Antihistamine): OTC oral dosage products Taro Canada Manufactures more than 200 finished dosage form pharmaceutical products for sale in Canada and for export to the U.S. and other markets Markets and distributes both proprietary and generic products in the Canadian market Performs research and development Dermatology: Rx and OTC semi-solid products (creams, ointments, lotions and gels) and liquid products Allergy (Antihistamine): OTC oral dosage products Taro U.S.A.
-Markets and distributes both proprietary and generic products in the U.S. market Performs regulatory, post marketing and clinical activities Dermatology: Rx and OTC semi-solid products (creams, ointments, lotions, foams and gels) and liquid products Cardiology and Neurology: Rx oral dosage products Other Rx and OTC products
+Markets and distributes both proprietary and generic products in the U.S. market Performs regulatory, post marketing and clinical activities Dermatology: Rx and OTC semi-solid products (creams, ointments, lotions, foams and gels) and liquid products Cardiology and Neurology: Rx oral dosage products Other Rx and OTC products Taro Proactiv Markets and distributes dermatologic products in the U.S., Canada, Japan and other markets Dermatology products (creams, ointments, lotions, and solutions) Proactiv solution, Proactiv+, and ProactivMD

-As of March 31, 2021, 17 (excluding tentative approvals) of our ANDAs are being reviewed by the FDA.
-During the fiscal year ended March 31, 2021, we filed 7 ANDAs with the FDA.
+As of March 31, 2022, 15 (excluding tentative approvals) of our ANDAs are being reviewed by the FDA.
+During the fiscal year ended March 31, 2022, we filed 3 ANDAs with the FDA.
 In addition, there are numerous products for which either development or internal regulatory work is in process.
 The applications pending before the FDA are at various stages in the review process, and there can be no assurance that we will be able to successfully complete any remaining testing or that, upon completion of such testing, approvals will be granted.
-In addition, there can be no assurance that the FDA will not grant approvals for competing products submitted by our competitors, prior to, simultaneous with or after granting approval to us.
+In addition, there can be no assurance that the FDA will not grant approvals for competing products submitted by our competitors prior to, simultaneous with or after granting approval to us.